Usage

 • the isovalues of the isolines,

-• the isolines displayed,
+• the isolines to be displayed,

 • the linestyle of the isolines and